A Student Encourages Others with Dyslexia, “Never give up.”

-Today starts the third summer Carter has attended school at Lindamood Bell Center over the summer for his dyslexia.
-Carter “graduated” 5th grade in early June.
-To see him today is a completely different child than he was in kindergarten.
+Today starts the third summer Carter has attended school at a Lindamood Bell Center over the summer for his dyslexia.
+Carter “graduated” fifth grade in early June.
+To see him today is to see a completely different child than he was in kindergarten.

 As I have learned much about dyslexia over the years, the best analogy I have seen is, sending a child to school with dyslexia is like throwing a cat into a tub of water!
 It frustrated him, made him feel like a failure, and absolutely overstimulated him from August-June.
 Unfortunately, that made for an unhappy, angry, difficult student.
 Today, you see a happy child who is excelling in reading and math.
 This year his state STAAR test scores for reading were in the ADVANCED category and his math scores improved by 153 points!